We may earn income from links in this post. Please read this Disclosure for details.

 In this fennel au gratin recipe from Puglia, Italy fresh fennel topped with almonds is baked and served alongside a delicious mousse of ricotta forte or strong ricotta, a typical product of the Salento Region.
-It makes a light and easy first course that’s also gluten-free!
+It makes a light and easy first course or side that’s also gluten-free!

 Why is Fennel is So Popular in Puglia, Italy?

-Although fennel might not be that well known in North America, it’s definitely a popular vegetable in the Salento region of Puglia, Italy.
+Fennel season is fall and winter in North America but it’s popular year-round in the Salento region of Puglia, Italy.
 During my time at the Festival of San Martino in Salento in November, I enjoyed fennel in various dishes.

 A few months later, during the wonderful festival Tavola di San Giuseppe (Tables of St Joseph) celebration in Minervino di Lecce in Puglia, an event that takes place on March 18 and 19th each year, I discovered that fennel bulbs are also rich in symbolism.

 During this religious festival, families create a Tavola di San Giuseppe in their home according to precise rules and traditions.
 The tables are carefully laid out with 13 places, representing the Holy Family and 10 saints.